-Biblical Studies Minor
+Biblical Studies

-This Biblical Studies minor equips students for life and ministry with a core foundation in God's Word.
+PCC's mission is to equip students for life and ministry with a core foundation in God's Word.
 To prepare students with the ability to understand sound doctrine and share the gospel of Christ with others, all students in a baccalaureate degree program will complete a Biblical Studies minor through the courses listed on p.
-212.
+50.